Buxton & Kidderminster provide FA Cup shocks

 Raining goals in Halifax

-Defences went awol as Halifax and Maidenhead mutually agreed to go gung-ho in their pursuit of progress to the second round.
+Defences went missing as Halifax and Maidenhead mutually agreed to go gung-ho in their pursuit of progress to the second round.

 The Shaymen opened the scoring through Tyrell Warren inside 10 minutes only for Maidenhead to respond immediately when goalkeeper Sam Johnson spilled a shot and striker Josh Kelly fired in the rebound.